 \section{Differentiability properties}

-The method of analysis that we employ to establish uniform inference methods for value functions uses the delta method, a cornerstone of statistical analysis.
-The delta method is applied to nonlinear maps of observable data and depends on the notion of Hadamard (or compact) differentiability to linearize the map near the population distribution (see, for example, \citet[Section 3.9.3]{vanderVaartWellner96}).
-This has the advantage of dividing the analysis into a purely nonstochastic part and a straightforward statistical part.
-Therefore this analysis starts with a section on Hadamard derivatives without considering sample data, before explicitly considering the behavior of sample statistics in the next section.
+We use the delta method to establish uniform inference methods for value functions.
+This depends on the notion of Hadamard (or compact) differentiability to linearize the map near the population distribution (see, for example, \citet[Section 3.9.3]{vanderVaartWellner96}), and has the advantage of dividing the analysis into a deterministic part and a statistical part.
+We first consider Hadamard derivatives without regard to sample data, before explicitly considering the behavior of sample statistics in the next section.